umount /mnt/windows

 Filesystem Size Used Avail Use% Mounted on

-1.5 Editing the Boot Menu
+Editing the Boot Menu

 # update-grub

 Since there is now only one operating system to boot, the system will automatically boot Ubuntu on the next restart without displaying the boot menu.
-If you need to access this boot menu, for example to use the advanced boot options, simply press the Esc key during the initial stages of the startup process.
+If you need to access this boot menu, for example, to use the advanced boot options, simply press the Esc key during the initial stages of the startup process.

-1.6 Using the GNOME Disks Utility
+Using GNOME Disks Utility

 The gnome-disks utility provides a user-friendly graphical alternative to reclaiming the Windows partitions from the command-line.
-Since the example used here will convert the Windows NTFS partitions to XFS format, the first step us to install the xfsprogs package as follows:
+Since the example used here will convert the Windows NTFS partitions to XFS format, the first step is to install the xfsprogs package as follows:

-You are reading a sample chapter from Ubuntu 20.04 Essentials.
-Buy the full book now in eBook ($14.99) or Print ($36.99) format.
-Includes 37 chapters.
+You are reading a sample chapter from Ubuntu 22.04 Essentials.
+Buy the full book now in eBook ($24.99) format.
+Includes 36 chapters.
 Learn more.

-Preview Buy eBook Buy Print
+Preview Buy eBook

 Once the package has been installed, open a terminal window and launch the gnome-disks utility:

-After a short delay, the gnome-disks tool will appear as shown in Figure 6-1:
+After a short delay, the gnome-disks tool will appear as shown in Figure 5-1:

-Figure 6-1
+Figure 5-1

-In the above example, the disk contains two Windows NTFS partitions which will need to be deleted.
+In the above example, the disk contains two Windows NTFS partitions that will need to be deleted.
 Any NTFS partitions with a star shown in the disk map (as is the case for the highlighted partition in the above figure) will need to be unmounted before they can be deleted.
-This can be achieved by selecting the partition and clicking on the unmount button as indicated in Figure 6-2 below:
+This can be achieved by selecting the partition and clicking on the unmount button as indicated in Figure 5-2 below:

-Figure 6-2
+Figure 5-2

 With all the NTFS partitions unmounted, the next step is to delete them.
-Select the left-most partition in the disk map and click on the Delete button as shown in Figure 6-3:
+Select the left-most partition in the disk map and click on the Delete button as shown in Figure 5-3:

-Figure 6-3
+Figure 5-3

 Review the information in the confirmation dialog before clicking on the Delete button to commit the change.
 Once the first partition has been deleted, repeat this step for any remaining NTFS partitions.